Canon 50mm f/1.0 L

 11 elements in 9 groups.

-The coatings look much different than most other lenses.
+The Super Spectra coatings look much different than most other lenses.
 They almost look as weird as some of the ultraspeed copy machine lenses I've seen.
-Since this lens' color balance is the same as my other Canon EF lenses I'll presume that the weird coatings are to balance any weird color transmission characteristics of any of the exotic glass.
+They are optimized to the high refractive index glass and thus look different.

 The rear nodal point seems further away from the image plane than most of Canon's other lenses.
 This becomes apparent as weird corner darkening seen only in the finder (not actual images) with depth-of-field preview.